Climate and Average Weather Year Round in Louisville Kentucky, United States

 The brighter period of the year lasts for 4.3 months, from April 23 to September 2, with an average daily incident shortwave energy per square meter above 5.7 kWh.
-The brightest day of the year is July 2, with an average of 6.7 kWh.
+The brightest month of the year in Louisville is July, with an average of 6.6 kWh.

 The darker period of the year lasts for 3.0 months, from November 8 to February 9, with an average daily incident shortwave energy per square meter below 2.9 kWh.
-The darkest day of the year is December 23, with an average of 2.0 kWh.
+The darkest month of the year in Louisville is December, with an average of 2.0 kWh.

 The topography within 2 miles of Louisville contains only modest variations in elevation, with a maximum elevation change of 115 feet and an average elevation above sea level of 446 feet.
 Within 10 miles contains only modest variations in elevation (620 feet).
 Within 50 miles also contains significant variations in elevation (810 feet).